 We can cleanse our bodies in autumn through this yin process of creating quiet, slowing down, letting go, grieving and preparing for the next phase in the cycle.

-Winter: when we enter into the fertile dark void and go down into the depths of the earth and Kidneys ….
+Winter: when we enter into the fertile dark void and go down into the depths of the earth and the Kidneys ….